top of page

 I looked up symptoms online but couldn’t find anything.
 I asked friends but they didn’t know either as they owned dogs or cats or even parrots but not tarantulas.

-I tried disregarding the skewed frame and focus on the painting inside.
+I tried disregarding the skewed frame and focusing on the painting inside.
 Oceanic waves splashing against coastal rocks in an ethereal gaze of dreamlike colors.
 Sunrays piercing dark clouds like daggers.
 A desperate ship in the distance seeking shore.
 Lighthouse?
-Hard to say, but the artistry was eloquent and the moods magnificent yet the unavoidable slant made it appear almost silly.
-A comedy.
+Hard to say.
+The artistry was magnificent, the moods eloquent, but the unavoidable slant made it all appear silly.

 I removed it from the wall and furthered my investigation.
 Loose nail, of course.
 I marched out and retraced my steps back to my truck where a collection of tools waited like tiny saviors.
 My heroic return was hushed and forgettable.